Tiimber/terminal-notification/README.md

 *Currently supporting Mac OS X 10.8+, Windows and most Linux variants with more or less native notifications*

-*There is also support for older systems or additional ones by using Growl (but this normally requires a bit more manual install)*
+*There is also support for older or additional systems by using Growl (but this normally requires a bit more manual install)*

 ---